 There a ton of language websites out there that provide basic lessons for free, giving you the foundational skills necessary to delve into the language.
 For an understanding of how to get started learning Hawaiian, including information on the grammatical structure of the language, Voice Nation has a great site for getting to understand how the language works.

 Omniglot is a great place to start for basic historical info, alphabet, and phrase lists—but what really makes this site worthwhile to Hawaiian learners is their links page, giving you recommendations for some of the best ways to learn Hawaiian on the web, including iSpeak Hawaiian, a podcast perfect for those who already have a little bit of working Hawaiian and are interested in getting a better understanding of the culture.

 YouTube is another great place to learn a language for free, so check out Learn Hawaiian’s channel, giving step by step lessons in relation to a Hawaiian textbook (for purchase).
 You can also check out the Hawaiian WikiBook, created by users to offer a free Hawaiian language textbook to the world.

-If you’re mostly looking to strengthen your vocabulary, the Hawaiian Tutor app is perfect for you, focusing on vocabulary-building flashcards to help build up your vocab.
+If you’re mostly looking to strengthen your vocabulary, the Hawaiian Words - Translation and Dictionary app is perfect for you, focusing on vocabulary building.